-The site was visited on 30 October 2019 and 11 May 2020.
-On both occasions the cap and batters were wellvegetated and intact.
+The site was visited on 8 October 2020 and 23 April 2021.
+On both occasions the cap and batters were observed to be well-vegetated and intact.
 There was no sign of slumping, cracking, or exposed refuse.
 The stormwater drains were tidy and clear of vegetative growth.
 There was no sign of recent ponding and all stormwater drains were dry.
-The site was secure with permanent fencing.
+The site was secure and well-fenced with permanent fencing.
 No sign of cattle access was noted, and the site was unoccupied at the time of inspection.
-The waste transfer station was tidy, and well-maintained.
-The cleanfill and greenwaste areas were well-managed, with no unauthorised material noted.
+The waste transfer station (Photo

+1) was tidy, and well-maintained.
+The cleanfill and greenwaste areas (Photo 2) were well-managed, with no unauthorised material noted.
 There were no odour or dust issues.